-Named one of Ireland’s top five free visitor attractions by Failte Ireland, the Museum of Style Icons (M.O.S.I.) located in Newbridge Silverware Visitor Centre, in County Kildare, is one of the most unique collections of fashion and cinema memorabilia in the world.
+Named one of Ireland’s top five free visitor attractions by Failte Ireland is the Museum of Style Icons (M.O.S.I.).
+Located in Newbridge Silverware Visitor Centre, in County Kildare.
+It is one of the most unique collections of fashion and cinema memorabilia in the world.

-Museum of Style Icons hosts numerous collections and artefacts relating to Stars of the Silver Screen and many modern day artists – including Audrey Hepburn, Marilyn Monroe, Princess Grace, Princess Diana, Greta Garbo, Ava Gardner, Barbra Streisand, Tippi Hedren, Ingrid Bergman, Elizabeth Taylor, Michael Jackson, the Beatles and many more.
+Museum of Style Icons hosts numerous collections and artifacts relating to Stars of the Silver Screen and many modern-day artists.
+Including Audrey Hepburn, Marilyn Monroe, Princess Grace, Princess Diana, Greta Garbo, Ava Gardner, Barbra Streisand, Tippi Hedren, Ingrid Bergman, Elizabeth Taylor, Michael Jackson, the Beatles, and many more.

-Other gems in the collection is orange wool two-piece costume worn by Barbara Streisand in “Funny Girl”.
+Another gem in the collection is an orange wool two-piece costume worn by Barbara Streisand in “Funny Girl”.
 Balenciaga gown for Ava Gardner.
 Purple and red ball gown with a bolero by Catherine Walker designed for Princess Diana.
 Audrey Hepburn’s famous “little black dress” worn in “Roman Vacation”.

-The current M.O.S.I (Museum Of Style Icons) was created by William Doyle – an Irish businessman, millionaire, currently the head of the entire NewBridge Silverware.
+An Irish businessman, millionaire, and currently the head of the entire Newbridge Silverware.
 Doyle grew up in County Kildare and was educated at Newbridge College.
 He studied business and economics at Trinity College in Dublin.
-He took over as the head of NewBridge Silverware after the death of his father, Dominic Doyle in 1993.
+He took over as the head of Newbridge Silverware after the death of his father, Dominic Doyle in 1993.
 In 2007, the company had a turnover of € 27 million.
-NewBridge Silverware brand ambassadors were, among others Yasmin Le Bon, Sophie Dahl, Ronan O’Gara, Rob Kearney, Rozanna Purcell, Amy Huberman.
+Newbridge Silverware brand ambassadors were, among others Yasmin Le Bon, Sophie Dahl, Ronan O’Gara, Rob Kearney, Rozanna Purcell, and Amy Huberman.
 Initially, the costumes purchased by William Doyle constituted his private collection until it was transformed into the Museum of Style Icons.

-In 2007, the Museum of Style Icons was established at the Newbridge Silverwere store.
+In 2007, the Museum of Style Icons was established at the Newbridge Silverware store.

-The amazing thing is that all these costumes and exhibits are originals from specific movies, from movie sets or from private things worn by stars, actresses and models.
-Millions of dollars worth of dresses, clothes and things that the millionaire owner of NewBridge Silverware has been buying and collecting for years.
+The amazing thing is that all these costumes and exhibits are original.
+From specific movies, movie sets, or private things worn by stars, actresses, and models.
+Millions of dollars worth of dresses, clothes, and things that the millionaire owner of Newbridge Silverware has been buying and collecting for years.
 As a result, the only such rich collection in the world, available to visitors, was created.

-The exhibitions at the Museum Of Style Icons are variable, so it is worth visiting the Museum even several times a year, and each time we will find something different, new and interesting.
-There is also always one leading exhibition dedicated to a specific star, style, era and movies.
-For example, there was an exhibition of the entire collection of Audrey Hepburn’s costumes and exhibits related to her person, and the Museum displayed the most popular films from Audrey Hepburn, such as: Breakfast at Tiffany’s, My Fair Lady, Roman Holiday.
+The exhibitions at the Museum Of Style Icons are variable.
+So it is worth visiting the Museum even several times a year.
+And each time we will find something different, new, and interesting.
+There is also always one leading exhibition dedicated to a specific star, style, era, and movie.
+For example, there was an exhibition of the entire collection of Audrey Hepburn’s costumes and exhibits related to her person.
+And the Museum displayed the most popular films from Audrey Hepburn, such as Breakfast at Tiffany’s, My Fair Lady, and Roman Holiday.
 A paradise for Audrey Hepburn fans.

-The museum itself is not big but it makes a great impression and you can spend a lot of time there, watching, admiring, reading a story – practically every dress has their own history described on the displays and told by the lector.
-Some dresses and costumes are just as famous as the people who wear them, like Princess Diana’s wedding dress, or Michael Jackson’s gauntlet.
+The museum itself is not big but it makes a great impression.
+And you can spend a lot of time there, watching, admiring, reading a story.
+Practically every dress has its own history described on the displays and told by the lector.
+Some dresses and costumes are just as famous as the people who wear them.
+Like Princess Diana’s wedding dress, or Michael Jackson’s gauntlet.